gbraide/frontend-nanodegree-arcade-game/README.md

 Objective of the game is to direct the player to the water at the top of the board without colliding with any enemies/bugs.

-Positions will be reset if:
+Players position will be reset if:
-	Player tries to move off screen.
 	Player collides with enemy.
-	Enemies completely cross the screen.
+	Player reaches water.

 Run game by launching index.html within any browser.

-Citations:
-www.w3schools.com/js
-www.udacity.com